mizzmo/authorship_of_the_federalist_papers/README.md

 ## Credits

 All credit for 'The Federalist Papers' resource used in this project goes to <https://www.gutenberg.org/>, where the documents are available to download for free.

+The list of function words used in this project is credited to James O’Shea and is available at <https://semanticsimilarity.wordpress.com/function-word-lists/>.